 This will be aimed at growing your revenue with them as well as actually using these current clients to develop your referral base.

-If your team has been given sale target equating to a 10% increase on the last period, you need to create an action plan that guides your teams focus to achieve the target.
+If your team has been given a sales target equating to a 10% increase in the last period, you need to create an action plan that guides your team's focus to achieve the target.